JagratPatkar/Chaturanga/README.md

 # ChessEngine
-A Chess game in Javascript HTML5
+A basic Chess game in Javascript HTML5